Article: How to Choose Healthy

 is to check how it comes out the other end.
 No, you

-to get too close to it, but as you pick it up in your
+to get too close to it, but as you pick it up

-poop scoop or baggie, check it for consistency and general
+or baggie, check it for consistency and general

 appearance.
 A healthy dog's output should be firm and